 There’s such a strong need right now in the medical and health communities for perspectives and voices from cancer survivors, such that our needs can be better served in the future.
 What kind of support do we need?
 What helps us and what hurts us?
 What keeps us awake at night, and what helps us sleep better?
 What’s meaningful and what can make the difference for us?
 What affects our quality of life, and in what ways could that be improved?
 There's so much to talk about and yet to be written when it comes to cancer survivorship.

-Steve Pake is 39 years old and is happily married to his wife Debbie of 12 years.
+Steve Pake is now 40 years old and is happily married to his wife Debbie of 13 years.
 They reside in Rockville, Maryland and have two children together aged 10 and 8.
 Steve is an Electrical Engineer by day and holds a Masters Degree in Electrical Engineering from Johns Hopkins University, and is also a Penn State alumni.
-Steve also serves as a Director at the Testicular Cancer Awareness Foundation, where he's been a blogger since 2014.
-Steve's blogs also appear at IHadCancer.com, Cure Today, and at the Cancer Knowledge Network, and he's been interviewed in national news media about cancer survivorship issues, such as post-traumatic stress after cancer.
+Steve's website, "Young Adult Cancer Survivorship by Steve Pake", was awarded as a Top Cancer Blog of 2016 by the IHadCancer.com community.
+In addition to IHadCancer.com, Steve's blogs also appear at The Mighty, Cure Today, and at the Cancer Knowledge Network.
+Steve has also been interviewed by national news media about cancer survivorship issues, and some of his writing will soon appear in published books.